Best Electrician Schools in Rhode Island

 In Rhode Island, you cannot legally work as an electrician without a license.
 That means the school you choose must meet Rhode Island Department of Labor and Training (DLT) requirements for approved apprenticeship and classroom hours.

-Electrician Licensing Requirements in Rhode Island
+Electrician licensing requirements in Rhode Island

 Rhode Island regulates electricians through the DLT Professional Regulation Unit.
 You will need to complete a combination of classroom instruction and supervised on-the-job training.